 Your skin also needs a good amount of barrier-protecting ingredients, such as ceramides, hyaluronic acid, glycerin, and squalene.
 These types of humectants help to retain water and provide long-lasting yet lightweight hydration while preventing further dry skin.

-EltaMD's AM Therapy Moisturizer is an ideal form of hydration for sensitive skin as it helps to moisturize without the use of oil or heavy emollients.
+EltaMD's AM Restore Moisturizer is an ideal form of hydration for sensitive skin as it helps to moisturize without the use of oil or heavy emollients.
 It also features hyaluronic acid to help moisture absorption and retention, and it's non-comedogenic so it won't block your pores.
 Apply it each morning after cleansing, and before your daily broad-spectrum sunscreen.

 Less Is More in Your Winter Skin Care